-Applications are invited for a fully funded PhD scholarship to examine fundamental social and biological interactions using game theory.
+Applications are invited for a PhD scholarship to examine fundamental social and biological interactions using game theory.

 Do you want to know why fundamental aspects of social and biological interactions are the way they are?
 Such as why sexual reproduction nearly always requires two different sexes.
 And why money is pretty much ubiquitous in human societies.